Nashaa Pool Villa, PattayaAttractions

 Nong Nooch Tropical Botanical Garden is a 500-acre botanical garden and tourist attraction at kilometer 163 on Sukhumvit Road in Chonburi Province, Thailand.
 It can be reached via bus, taxi or private land transportation.

 The sights and sounds of Walking Street are quite unlike anything else in Thailand.
+Walking street is one of the best places to visit, stay in Pattaya.
+Walking street is very close to the city where visitors can easily search for villas, hotels in walking street Pattaya.
 Other towns and cities try to claim to have their own version, but nothing comes close to matching the 500 metres of fun which is found at the end of Pattaya’s Beach Road.
 Taking its name from the fact that it is closed to vehicle traffic after 18:00, almost every building on both sides of the road – as well as many in the side streets around it – is a nightclub, beer bar, restaurant or go-go bar to the extent that the road is almost completely deserted during daylight hours as virtually everything is shut.
 At night, however, the road comes alive with neon lights, thumping music from different genres, food vendors, street performances and party animals from around the world.